blog and podcasts

 I tell this to women all the time, but I needed a good reminder of it.

 And here is my reminder to you.
 These next few weeks are HARD!
-Please ask for help.
-Please delegate.
-Please take care of yourself.
-Please don’t let your needs fall to the weigh side.
+Please ask for help, delegate and ultimately, take care of yourself.
+Don’t let your needs fall to the weigh side.
 Let’s be role models to our children that we are important, and our needs matter too.
 That’s how they will know they are important and there needs matter too.

 Check out some other content I have on the topic of self care right here: